 Quality Improvement Principles.
 Quality improvement (QI) is a systematic approach to assessing services and improving them on a priority and ongoing basis.
-The Mahoning County District Board of Health approach to quality improvement is based on the following principles:
+Mahoning County Public Health approach to quality improvement is based on the following principles:

 - Customer Focus.
 High quality organizations focus on their internal and external customers and on meeting or exceeding needs and expectations.

 - Employee Empowerment.
 Effective programs involve people at all levels of the organization in improving quality.

 - Leadership Involvement.
 Strong leadership, direction and support of quality improvement activities by the Board of Health and Health Commissioner are key to performance improvement.
 This involvement of organizational leadership assures that quality improvement initiatives are consistent with our mission and strategic plan.

 - Data Informed Practice.
 Successful quality improvement processes create feedback loops, using data to inform practice and measure results.
 Fact-based decisions are likely to be correct decisions.

 - Statistical Tools.
 For continuous improvement, tools and methods are needed that foster knowledge and understanding.
 Continuous quality improvement organizations use a defined set of analytic tools such as run charts, cause and effect diagrams, flowcharts, Pareto charts, histograms, and control charts to turn data into information.

 - Prevention Over Correction.
 Continuous Quality Improvement entities seek to design good processes to achieve excellent outcomes rather than fix processes after the fact.

 - Continuous Improvement.
 Processes must be continually reviewed and improved.
 Small incremental changes do make an impact, and providers can almost always find an opportunity to make things better.